-Demonstration of priority bicycle routes through temporary interventions before resources are committed to a final project
+Demonstration of priority bicycle routes through temporary interventions before resources are committed to a final project.

-In cities of Sub-Saharan Africa, transport responses post-COVID-19 lockdown have mainly focused on public transport.
-Requirements for physical distancing have reduced capacity and led to increased congestion.
+In cities of Sub-Saharan Africa, transport responses post-COVID-19 lockdown mainly focused on public transport.
+Requirements for physical distancing reduced capacity and led to increased congestion.
 An option to overcome these restrictions on public transport may be pop-up bike lanes because they offer safer, active and low-carbon travel.

-This study moved beyond the immediacy of COVID-19 response and recovery to understand how the concept of pop-up bicycle infrastructure, which was developed during the COVID-19 pandemic the UK, Europe and USA, could potentially be applied to user-led bicycle mobility interventions in cities in Sub-Saharan African cities.
+This study moved beyond the immediacy of COVID-19 response and recovery to understand how the concept of pop-up bicycle infrastructure, which was developed during the COVID-19 pandemic in the UK, Europe and USA, could potentially be applied to user-led bicycle mobility interventions in cities in Sub-Saharan African cities.

 A literature review was carried out on bicycle promotion in low-cycling countries, and bicycle master planning and network design.
 This led to the conclusion that a network development approach was most appropriate that includes the principles of transport justice/inclusion and accessibility in older cities where space is a serious restriction.

 To determine routes and understand the challenges and barriers in planning and implementing flexible interventions, stakeholders were engaged in the public sector, bicycle commuters, and civil society organisations in the three case cities – Cape Town, Nairobi and Kampala.
 Responses were assessed to identify preferred routes.